-Prepare Now for Nacha Rule Changes Taking Effect in March and June 2026
+Prepare Now for Nacha Rule Changes Taking Effect June 22, 2026

-Nacha (formerly the National Automated Clearing House Association) is implementing new rules in two phases to strengthen fraud detection and standardize ACH payment descriptions with effective dates in March and June 2026.
-These changes impact all organizations originating ACH transactions and are applicable to ACH processes, templates, and internal fraud controls.
-In preparation, your company may need to apply system changes and update fraud monitoring practices.
+Nacha (formerly the National Automated Clearing House Association) is implementing new rules to strengthen fraud detection and standardize ACH payment descriptions.
+These phase II changes are effective June 22, 2026, and impact all organizations originating ACH transactions and are applicable to ACH processes and internal fraud controls.
+In preparation, your company may need to update fraud monitoring practices.

 How to prepare